 No. Do not answer any questions if the nursing home contacts you about your nursing home neglect complaint.
 Your comments or written statements could be used against you if you become involved in a legal battle with the nursing home.
 Direct all questions to your nursing home neglect lawyer.

 Carefully review any financial offer or settlement from a nursing home for your nursing home complaint.
 Be aware that if you accept an offer, you could forfeit your right to take future legal action.
 Protect your rights.
 Contact an experienced Alabama nursing home neglect lawyer.

 Yes.
 However, nursing home neglect lawsuits in Alabama can be very complicated.
 Don't attempt to take legal action on your own.
 Make sure you have a lawyer you trust on your side looking out for your best interests.
 Contact us.
 We can help.

 Yes.
 If you are not satisfied with an offer from a nursing home or insurance company, you have the right to ask for more money.
 However, actually obtaining more money can be extremely complicated.
 That's why it's critical you have an attorney on your side.

 Yes.
 When you have an experienced attorney on your side, you can take an aggressive approach right from the start.
 The best nursing home neglect attorneys know how to negotiate with nursing homes and get injury victims the money they rightfully deserve.

 Case results matter.
-That's why nursing home neglect victims throughout Alabama regularly rely on Shuttlesworth Lasseter, LLC, to hold nursing homes accountable for their actions.
+That's why nursing home neglect victims throughout Alabama regularly rely on Shuttlesworth Law Firm LLC to hold nursing homes accountable for their actions.
 We're proud of our results and we're eager to work with you.
 Discover what an experienced nursing home neglect lawyer can do for you.
 Call 866-583-1885 and schedule an appointment today.
-As contingency fee lawyers, we don't charge clients any fees for nursing home neglect cases unless there is a successful recovery.
+We work on a contingency fee, which means we don’t charge clients any fees for nursing home neglect cases unless there is a successful recovery.